mgiulio/smooth-scrolling/article.md

 }
 ```

-stripHash is another helper function that we use also to set at script init time the value of the variable pageUrl:
+`stripHash` is another helper function that we use also to set at script init time the value of the variable `pageUrl`:

 ```javascript
 var pageUrl = location.hash